mistersingh179/bw-dashboard/README.md

 - how do we recover from failed chatgpt calls, or content fetch calls
 - when ads pay the same then order by score
 - use chatgpt to grade the campaign's production description or make an alternate version of it which is toned down.
+- campaign date breaks when typing starts with a 0.
+- paginate call for scoring
+- lazy build cache

 ## Pending backlog
 - create all webpages as OFF